 If they don’t approve it within this time frame, it expires, which needs reauthorisation.

-These approval rules offer a chance to improve UX since PayTo goes in real-time rather than in batches.
-But it also means you’ll need to incorporate these changes into your communication with users.
+These approval rules offer a chance to improve customer experience since PayTo goes in real-time rather than in batches.
+But it also means you’ll need to incorporate these changes into your communication with end customers.

-For example, trading platforms want users to get funds on the market as quickly as possible.
-Before PayTo, if a user set up a direct debit payment incorrectly, they would only know about it one to three days later.
+For example, trading platforms want their customers to get funds on the market as quickly as possible.
+Before PayTo, if an end customer set up a direct debit payment incorrectly, they would only know about it one to three days later.
 With PayTo, they have instant feedback through alert notifications and can fix any errors immediately, enabling them to start trading directly and not down the road.
-It’s important users are aware of those changes and can agree to them quickly.
+It’s important end customers are aware of those changes and can agree to them quickly.

 Understand your obligations under the PayTo mandate

 PayTo agreements are only obligations for executing the payment and not the underlying service.
-That means if your user cancels their PayTo mandate, they’re still liable for their part of the contractual obligation between you.
+That means if your end customer cancels their PayTo mandate, they’re still liable for their part of the contractual obligation between you.

 Likewise, your PayTo payment initiation must be compliant with the new system’s rules for it to be valid.